TylerJGabb/k8s_api_sandbox/README.md

 # Readme

+## Terraform

+I'm currently in the process of trying to manage this infrastructure in terraform so that it can be easily ported for hackday.

+Might want to try this https://cloud.google.com/docs/terraform/resource-management/managing-infrastructure-as-codefs

 There are two services in this repo.
 One is a service account lister and the other is a token generator.
 Both are written in node and are intended to be run as a docker container in GKE.

 I've included a script in each director [svc-lister/build_and_push.sh](./svc-lister/build_and_push.sh) and [token_generator/build_and_push.sh](./token_generator/build_and_push.sh) that will build the docker image and push it to GAR.